- 5 Ways to Start Using Amper Tactically When You're Short on Resources

 - Train your operators on how to call for help, and check over time to see how your overall utilization increases!

-3. Use the Setup tool and get alerted when setups surpass the time threshold
+3. Use the Setup tool and get alerted when setups go too long

 Earlier we discussed setting up alerts for machine downtime.
 But did you know you can also use the alerts to get notified when a setup or changeover is taking too long?